LaSav/restful-aws/README.md

 - Profile pictures
 - Add location

-## Considerations and future Optimizations
+## Considerations and Future Optimizations

 Currently I am re-fetching data on the client upon successful mutations.
 Future data persistence using redux state will be considered if refetching the data server side proves to be optimal.
 Or if I can figure out how to send back the appropriate data.

 ## Bugs:

+- Nav link stays highlighted when on another page.